 We hope you’ve found this Udemy review helpful.
 Happy learning!

 1. Are Courses from Udemy Worth It?

-Many students would agree that Udemy is worth it.
-However, that depends on the price, value, and course quality.
-It’s also important to remember that although Udemy rewards certificates for completing most courses, these certificates are not “official” credentials since Udemy is not an accredited educational institution.
+While many students would agree that Udemy is worth it, we'd point out that this depends on the price, value, and course quality you've chosen.
+It’s also important to remember that although Udemy rewards certificates for completing most courses, they are not “official” credentials since Udemy is not an accredited educational institution.

 2. Can Udemy Get You a Job?

 Udemy likely won’t get you a job outright.
 What it can do is give you the skills you need to land a job or potentially earn a promotion.
-However, if you want better credentials for your resume, consider platforms like Coursera and edX instead.
+However, if you want to add credentials to your resume, also consider platforms like Coursera and edX.

 3. Is Udemy Accredited in the USA?

 People around the world ask, “is Udemy accredited?”
 Unfortunately, the answer is no. Udemy is not accredited as an educational institution anywhere, so certificates earned from the platform aren’t always accepted as official credentials.
 However, some employers still accept these certificates if you can prove your skills.